Vanshanium/Learning/Pyhton/python_notes.md

 ```

-# Virtual Envirment:
+# 8. Virtual Environment

-They are Envirments that encapsulate a Python Project!
-So you can Freeze the Dependencies and all.
+They are environments that encapsulate a Python project so you can freeze the dependencies and all.
-they makes a new Python Interpretor in the Virtual Envirnment.
+They make a new Python interpreter in the virtual environment.

 ## Creating a Virtual Environment